 - 1-year warranty.

 The CS700 is a compact portable radio that is small, lightweight, has a great ergonomic design.
 Being only about 13cm (5 1/4”) high or 27cm (10 3/4”) with the antenna and about 275g (9.7oz) in weight, this radio fits nicely in the hand and can even be carried in a shirt pocket, making it a pleasure to use.
 In addition to its design, the radio appears to be well built, unlike many other Chinese-made radios.
 The radio feels very solid and the accessories fit well, including the battery, antenna and the accessory port dust protector.

 While the CS700 does not claim to meet any specific environmental operating standards, its build quality should more than suffice for typical ham radio use.

 Knobs, Buttons & Switches

 There are two knobs on the CS700 – one is the power switch/volume knob and the other is the channel selector knob.
 Both of these knobs are easily accessed on the top of the radio and they both provide a slight “click” as positive indication that either the radio is turned on/of or that the channel is changed.
 Unlike with some other DMR radios, the channel change knob does not continuously rotate and is limited to the standard 16 positions.
-Also, while the knobs have not been constructed using a high grip material, they can used wearing gloves or mittens.
+Also, while the knobs have not been constructed using a high grip material, they can used while wearing gloves or mittens.